akhuoa/simulationvuer/README.md

 <SimulationVuer :apiLocation="apiLocation" :id=123 />
 ```

-where `apiLocation` is the URL to the API location and `id` the id of the simulation-based dataset.
+where `apiLocation` is the URL to the API location and `id` the id of the simulation-based dataset, if it is a number, or the path to a PMR file, if it is a string.

 ## Project setup